 The Bochner Eye Institute has established a comprehensive Dry Eye Clinic to identify the underlying cause of a dry eye condition and to offer a customized treatment plan.
 This is one of the first clinics of its kind in North America.

 The team at the Bochner Eye Institute is dedicated to offering the latest technologies and providing the latest treatments to patients seeking a variety of procedures, including LASIK in Toronto.
-Our talented surgeons – Dr. Harold Stein, MD; Dr. Raymond Stein, MD; Dr. Albert Cheskes, MD; and Dr. Jordan Cheskes, MD together with a team of highly trained nurses, offer highly customized treatments that help patients achieve their best possible vision.
+Our talented surgeons – Dr. Harold Stein, MD; Dr. Raymond Stein, MD; and Dr. Albert Cheskes, MD together with a team of highly trained nurses, offer highly customized treatments that help patients achieve their best possible vision.